Khovanov spectra for tangles: Combinatorial tangle invariants

 Superficially, the functor $\mHinv{n}\co \mHshape{n}^0\to \mBurnside$ depended on a number of choices: \begin{enumerate}[label=(C-\arabic*),ref=C-\arabic*] \item The choice of curves representing each isotopy class of crossingless matching in $\Crossingless{n}$. \item The choice of divided multi-merge cobordisms. \item The choice of embeddings in the definitions of the Burnside multicategory (Section~\ref{sec:mBurnside}). \end{enumerate} To deal with this, we could make specific once-and-for-all choices; or we can invoke the following: \begin{definition} A \emph{natural isomorphism} $\eta$ between multifunctors $F,G$ from a groupoid enriched multicategory $\Cat$ to $\mBurnside$ is a collection of bijections $\eta_x\from F(x)\to G(x)$ for all objects $x\in\Ob(\Cat)$, and $\eta_\phi\from F(\phi)\to G(\phi)$ for all multimorphisms $\phi\in\Hom(x_1,\dots,x_n;y)$ which are compatible with the 2-morphisms and the source and the target maps in the following sense: for any objects $x_1,\dots,x_n,y\in\Ob(\Cat)$, any multimorphisms $\phi,\psi\in\Hom(x_1,\dots,x_n;y)$, any 2-morphism $\kappa\from\phi\to\psi$, and any element $w\in F(\phi)$,

 \end{definition} \begin{lemma} Let $\mHinv{n}^1,\mHinv{n}^2\co \mHshape{n}\to\mBurnside$ be the functors associated to two different choices of curves, multi-merge cobordisms, and embeddings of associated sets.
 Then there is a natural isomorphism $\eta^{12}\co \mHinv{n}^1\to \mHinv{n}^2$.
 Further, these maps $\eta$ form a transitive system, in the sense that $\eta^{11}$ is the identity and if $\mHinv{n}^3\co \mHshape{n}\to\mBurnside$ is the functor associated to a third collection of choices then $\eta^{13}=\eta^{23}\circ\eta^{12}$. \end{lemma} \begin{proof} Since the $2$-morphisms in the Burnside multicategory pay no attention to the embeddings of the correspondences, the identity $2$-morphisms give a transitive system of natural isomorphisms associated to changing the embeddings of correspondences.
 Similarly, any two choices of divided multi-merge cobordisms are uniquely isomorphic (because isotopic divided cobordisms are uniquely isomorphic), so different choices of decorated cobordisms give naturally isomorphic functors, and these natural isomorphisms are transitive.
-Finally, any two choices of representatives of the crossingless matchings are related by an essentially cylindrical divided cobordism, and this divided cobordism is unique up to unique isomorphism; independence from the choice of curves representing the crossingless matchings follows. \end{proof}
+Next, any two choices of representatives of the crossingless matchings are related by an obvious divided cobordism, the trace of an isotopy between the two representatives, and this divided cobordism is unique up to unique isomorphism.
+Independence from the choice of curves representing the crossingless matchings follows.
+Finally, the maps in these three transitive systems commute with each other in an obvious sense, so we can view them all together as a single transitive system.
+This completes the proof. \end{proof}

 Now, consider the groupoid $\Cat$ with: \begin{itemize} \item Objects sets of choices~(\ref{item:choice-1})--(\ref{item:choice-3}). \item A unique morphism between each pair of objects. \end{itemize} Lemma~\ref{lem:transitive-system} asserts that we have a functor $\Cat\to\Fun(\mHshape{n},\mBurnside)$, where $\Fun(\mHshape{n},\mBurnside)$ is the category of functors from $\mHshape{n}\to\mBurnside$ with morphisms being natural isomorphisms.
 Existence of this functor on the contractible groupoid $\Cat$ expresses the fact that different choices are canonically isomorphic.